alek0991/iSAFE/FAQ.md

  If one sample have more than a ploidy in different region of your file it is inconsistent.
 You can use the [```bcftools plugin check-ploidy```](http://samtools.github.io/bcftools/howtos/plugins.html) to check ploidy of your target region.
-For example, in the first column ("[1]Sample") of the output of the following command all the values must be unique, otherwise ploidy is not consistent for those which are repeated.
+For example, in the first column ("[1]Sample") of the output of the following command all the values must be unique, otherwise ploidy is inconsistent for those which are repeated.
 >
 > ```bcftools plugin check-ploidy -r X:2574133-5074133 chrX.vcf.gz```